42cc/django-ripple-auth/README.md

 `redirectAfterSend (true/false)` - if you want redirect to some url after send payment

 `sendRedirectUrl` - if redirectAfterSend is enabled - redirect on specified url

+`requiredRippleAuth` - if requiredRippleAuth is enabled, and logoutRedirectUrl specified, then redirect to logoutRedirectUrl will be performed if local storage doesn't contains ripple_auth variable.
+Note: logoutExclude contains pathnames which not processed by this rules, put login form url pathname there